GetPageSpeed/nginx-extras-docs/docs/modules/auth-pam.md

 ---

 title: "PAM authentication dynamic module for NGINX"
 description: "RPM package nginx-module-auth-pam.
-NGINX module to use PAM for simple HTTP authentication "
+NGINX module to use PAM for simple HTTP authentication"

 ---